Batá drum: The Lukumí and the batá

-Gender and Sexuality
+Gender and sexuality

-According to Kenneth George Schweitzer, an associate professor at Washington College, any heterosexual male can potentially join the Cuban Añà fraternity, who own and play the consecrated drums and maintain the drumming tradition.
-Women, however, are restricted from playing the batà drum in Santeria religion.
+According to Kenneth George Schweitzer, an associate professor at Washington College, any heterosexual male can potentially join the Cuban Añá fraternity, who own and play the consecrated drums and maintain the drumming tradition.
+Women, however, are restricted from playing the batá drum in religious ceremonies.
 Katherine Hagedorn, an American ethnomusicologist, explains that there is a strong fear that women's general reproductive powers, as well as their menstrual blood, can weaken the powers of the drum.
-Añà is said to have a female energy, and in order to maintain balance, men must play the consecrated drums.
-When Haggedorn wrote her seminal book on the batà drum, the few women who played the drum were foreigners.
+Añá is said to have a female energy, and in order to maintain balance, men must play the consecrated drums.
+When Haggedorn wrote her seminal book on the batá drum, the few women who played the drum were foreigners.

-Vicky Jassey, a scholar of gender, sexuality, and change in Cuban batà performance, explains that religious beliefs concerning menstruation are central to the taboo restricting women from coming into contact with consecrated bata drums.
-However, Jassey explains that she found no clear religious reasons why menopausal women continue to be prohibited.
-As a result, members of the Añá fraternity actively work to keep women away from the drums.
-Most sworn ritual drummers believe that both women and the Añà deity who resides in the drum will be harmed if they make contact with each other.
+Vicky Jassey explains that religious beliefs concerning menstruation are central to the taboo restricting women from coming into contact with consecrated batá drums.
+However, Jassey explains that she found no clear religious reasons that menopausal women continue to be prohibited.
+Most sworn ritual drummers believe that both women and the Añá deity who resides in the drum will be harmed if they make contact with each other.
 Moreover, men are required to abstain from sex with a woman the night before a ceremony because this "contamination" is believed to harm the consecrated drums.
-In addition, Gay men are also restricted from contact with the drum, though the reason is unclear and equally does not appear to stem from religious beliefs.
+Gay men are also restricted from contact with the drum, though the reason is unclear and equally does not appear to stem from religious beliefs.

 Recently, however, there has been a rise in female drummers, including the group Obiní Batá.
 In another book, Hagedorn describes that many religious leaders were angry with the breaking of convention when the group first formed in the early 1990s.
 Eva Despaigne, the founder of the group, and the other members insisted that they do not intend to compete with men or disrespect religious tradition.
 Rather, they aim to remind audiences of the importance of women in the African culture that birthed the tradition.
 They play unconsecrated drums, called abericula, as is custom to play in non-ritual performance settings.
 They have performed internationally in both Europe and Africa.